Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 Published | 7 min read

 Period pain, menstrual cramps, or dysmenorrhea are common among women.
-Some experience mild symptoms, while others endure more discomfort and pain.
+They are due to the release of prostaglandin, which causes pain during the first few days of your menstrual period.
+Some women experience mild symptoms, while others endure more discomfort and painful periods.

 In Traditional Chinese Medicine (TCM), the colour of period blood can reveal a woman’s health condition.
 For example, a regular period comes with dark fresh blood without clots.
 Pale blood with a diluted texture indicates qi (vital life energy) deficiency, while light red with diluted texture means blood deficiency.
 For an accurate assessment, visit a TCM physician.